-Biologically effective grazing management activates the defoliation resistance mechanisms.
-Partial defoliation controlled with the twice-over rotation grazing management strategy that removes 25% to 33% of the leaf material from grass tillers at phenological growth between the three and a half new leaf stage and the flower (anthesis) stage (early June to mid July); stimulates compensatory physiological processes resulting in greater replacement leaf, shoot, and root growth: stimulates vegetative reproduction by tillering resulting in greater grass tiller density and herbage biomass production; and stimulates rhizosphere organism biomass and activity resulting in greater quantities of available mineral nitrogen.
-The twice-over rotation grazing management system uses three to six native rangeland pastures.
-Each of the pastures in the rotation is partially defoliated by grazing for 7 to 17 days during the first period, the 45-day interval from 1 June to 15 July when grasses are between the three and a half new leaf stage and flower (anthesis) stage.
-The length in number of days of the first grazing period on each pasture is the same percentage of 45 days as the percentage of the total season's grazable forage each pasture contributes to the complete system.
-During the second grazing period when lead tillers are maturing and defoliation by grazing is only moderately beneficial, after mid July and before mid October, each pasture is grazed for double the number of days it was grazed during the first period.
-Livestock are removed from the native rangeland pastures in mid October.
+The twice-over rotation grazing management system uses three to six pastures.
+Every pasture is grazed during two periods per growing season.
+Each pasture is grazed for 7 to 17 days during the first period, the 45-day interval from 1 June to 15 July.
+The length of the first period on each pasture is the same percentage of 45 days as the percentage of the total season's grazeable forage each pasture contributes (Manske 2000a).
+During the second period, after mid July and before mid October, each pasture is grazed for double the number of days it was grazed during the first period.
+Livestock are removed in mid October.